 Who can visit the Writing Center?

 Anyone in the Molloy community is welcome.
 Students at any skill level or at any stage in their writing process can make an appointment.
 There is no charge for working with a writing consultant.
 Most students come to the Writing Center on their own, but a classroom instructor can refer a student for help with specific difficulties.
-As part of Molloy's Academic Support Services, we encourage students seeking guidance in personal, academic, or professional writing to schedule an appointment.
+As part of Molloy's Academic Services, we encourage students seeking guidance in personal, academic, or professional writing to schedule an appointment.

 How could a consultation benefit me?

 Writing Center consultants can guide you during the writing process, offering strategies for evaluating your writing and making the process of revision productive.
 Students' writing generally improves after quality feedback.
 The consultants' goals are to increase your confidence and self-sufficiency as a writer.
 However, you are responsible for determining that the final paper meets the professor's requirements.

 The Writing Center is staffed by professional consultants who have taught or currently teach in the English Department.
 They are able to guide you through the writing process and to offer advice on ways to develop your writing skills.

 After you inform the consultant about your perceived writing needs, you should be able to discuss the instructions for the assignment given by the professor.
 You will read your paper aloud to the consultant who can make suggestions about organizing, developing a main idea, paragraphing, sentence structure, punctuation, spelling, grammar, or research documentation--MLA or APA.
 Consultations are collaborative; the consultant will not rewrite the paper for you.

 What do I need to bring with me?

 Bring two (2) printed copies of your typed, double-spaced paper, outline or brainstorming notes, or PowerPoint slides, which you have already reviewed for grammar, spelling, and organization, as well as your class instructor's assignment sheet.